realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 In the lex/yacc world, lexing is specified using regular expressions, and parsing is specified using context-free grammars.
 These are concepts from formal languages that you don't need to understand in huge detail, as the lex/yacc tools construct the machinery for you.
-For `lex`, this means constructing a _finite automaton_; and for `yacc`, this means constructing a _pushdown automaton_.
+For lex, this means constructing a _finite automaton_; and for yacc, this means constructing a _pushdown automaton_.

 Parsing is a broad and often intricate topic, and our purpose here is not to